reubenson/reubenson.github.io/src/engineering-resume.md

 #### Vox Media — Engineering Manager <span class="resume-item-date">03/2021 to 01/2023</span>
 - Oversaw a team of 7 engineers responsible for growing Vox’s affiliate marketing business ($40M revenue per year) for multiple product recommendation sites, including _The Strategist_ and _Pop Sugar_.
 - Increased developer happiness by giving space to senior engineers to advance in leadership, which led to initiatives like converting a critical codebase to Nest.js and TypeScript, reaching 100% test coverage, and improving service performance, reliability, and maintainability.
 - Strengthened cross-team collaboration while serving as a primary contact for maintaining the CMS running the _New York Magazine_ network of sites, including incident response, triaging product requests, leading regular meetings, and providing developer guidance.
-During my time in this role, there was not a core CMS team, and the ongoing stability of the org required active effort.
+During my time in this role, there was not a core CMS team, and the ongoing stability of the org required my active contribution.
 <!-- - Partnered with the product manager to develop product roadmaps, balance stakeholder priorities against internal team initiatives, and refine team processes, all of which optimized workflows and improved team morale while moving forward on critical project timelines. -->

 #### Vox Media — Senior Software Engineer<span class="resume-item-date">11/2019 to 03/2021</span>